 A shift from the use of analogue to digital equipment is also helping drive the quality of the images the cameras capture.

 Defenders of the technology note that it helps discourage crime and has helped law enforcement officers identify offenders.

-An earlier report by the Integrated CCTV news site said that evidence gathered by surveillance cameras had helped secure some of the convictions that followed 2011's London riots.'Face in a crowd'
+An earlier report by the Integrated CCTV news site said that evidence gathered by surveillance cameras had helped secure some of the convictions that followed 2011's London riots.